Experts renew call for challenge changes, jury lists with more Indigenous names

 It’s a problem when people don’t own property or drive.

 Instead of abolishing peremptory challenges, Orkin suggests change needs to start with getting more Indigenous people on voting lists.

 An inquiry report by former Supreme Court justice Frank Iacobucci in 2013 recommended several changes to get more Indigenous people on juries in Ontario.
 So far, nothing has been implemented, Orkin said.

 She hopes that Wilson-Raybould, Canada’s first Indigenous justice minister, may finally be able to bring about some change.

 “This is a really challenging issue and unfortunately one that has been left to fester for an extremely long time.”

-You can also see Jessica discuss the issue of race and jury composition on CBC’s The National:
+Jessica discusses the issue of race and jury composition on CBC’s The National: